wp-plugins/jtrt-responsive-tables/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= How does this plugin work? =

+JTRT Responsive Tables works by converting tables in csv formats, into responsive html5 markup language.

-= What about foo bar? =
+= How does the responsiveness work? =

-Answer to foo bar dilemma.
+This plugin uses FooTables to make the responsiveness happen.
+It 'hides' columns on smaller sizes so the table isn't squished and looking ugly.
+Although it hides columns, you can always view the hidden columns by clicking on the rows.

+= Do I need to know any HTML/CSS to use this plugin? =

+No, everything happens in the backend using a live representation of your table.
+You can manually select which columns to hide on the tablet and mobile sizes just by clicking your mouse.

 == Changelog ==

+= 1.2.1 =
+* Updated the readme file.

 = 1.2 =
 * Added A Tabbed menu layout for the back-end.

 == Arbitrary section ==

 This plugin makes use of Foo Tables to create the responsiveness of the tables.
+I take no credit for their work.